 The Different Types of Road Bicycles

 You have a variety of options, depending on whether you prefer the way a men’s, women’s, or unisex bike feels in your hands.
-Your needs for a bike will depend on how you want to utilize it.
+Your need for a bike will depend on how you want to utilize it.
 Are you riding it for a casual ride around the neighborhood or for a commute to work?
 Lighter models with premium components cost substantially more.

-A performance road bike is the best option if you want a bike built for speed or are wanting to enter races.
+A performance road bike is the best option if you want a bike built for speed or want to enter races.
 Price ranges for performance bikes range from $1,500 to $25,000, making them more expensive than other models.
 The top-tier models cost more than a vehicle and are as light as a feather.